 Guests travelling for work can make use of ibis Melaka Hotel’s business centre, web corner, 3 meeting rooms and 1 function hall.

-Aside from their amenities, its close proximity to popular Malacca attractions adds to the charm of this hotel in Malaysia.
+Aside from their amenities, its close proximity to popular Melaka attractions adds to the charm of this hotel in Malaysia.
 From here, it’s a short 5-minute walk to the A Famosa Fort, Christ Church, Cheng Hoon Teng Temple, Dutch Square, Jonker Street and many more.